Overview of sexually transmitted infections

 Chancroid

-A sexually transmitted infection caused by the fastidious, gram-negative coccobacillus Haemophilus ducreyi, which is most common in resource-poor countries.[12]
+A sexually transmitted infection caused by the fastidious, gram-negative coccobacillus Haemophilus ducreyi, which is most common in resource-poor countries.[10]
 It is a strictly human pathogen that is transmitted person to person, primarily via unprotected sex, or by auto-inoculation.
 It can infect skin, mucosal surfaces, and lymph nodes.
-Classically presents with the acute onset of a painful genital ulcer with fluctuant lymphadenitis (bubo formation).
+Classically presents with the acute onset of a painful genital ulcer with fluctuant lymphadenitis (bubo formation).[2]
 Key risk factors include multiple sex partners, sexual contact with a sex worker, unprotected intercourse, substance abuse, male sex, and a lack of circumcision (in men).
-Chancroid is an important cofactor in HIV transmission, and HIV status must be assessed.
+Chancroid is an important co-factor in HIV transmission, and HIV status must be assessed.

 Pelvic inflammatory disease